informalsystems/hermes/guide/src/tutorials/more-chains/concurrent-instances.md

 class H deny;
 ```

 Running multiple instances of Hermes can have many advantages and disadvantages.
-It allows a fine-grained control over every channel and can be more stable.
+It allows for fine-grained control over every channel and can be more stable than running a single instance.
 However, you will also need to manage more wallets.

 ---